Skip to content

 If you are evaluating vendors to build an AI agent for your business, here are the questions worth asking.
 They apply to any partner, not just us.

-Have they deployed agents to production, or just built demos?
 Ask for specific examples of agents running in production environments with real users.
 A demo on a conference stage is not the same as a system handling thousands of transactions daily.

-How do they handle agent failures?
 Every agent will fail at some point.
 The question is whether the team has built retry logic, fallback paths, human escalation, and monitoring.
 If the answer is vague, the agent will break in production and nobody will know why.

-What is their approach to cost management?
 LLM API costs can escalate quickly with agents because each task involves multiple model calls.
 A good partner will architect for cost efficiency: caching, model selection per task complexity, and usage monitoring with alerts.

-Do they understand UK data regulations?
-Agents that process personal data need GDPR-compliant architectures.
+Agents that process personal data have to be designed around your UK GDPR obligations rather than retro-fitted to them.
 Partners should be able to explain their approach to data processing agreements, data residency, and the right to erasure when an agent holds conversation history.

-Can they show you the monitoring dashboard?
 If a partner cannot show you how they monitor agents in production, they have not deployed enough agents to know what matters.
 You want to see task completion rates, error rates, cost per execution, and latency percentiles.

-Will they tell you when an agent is the wrong solution?
 The best partners will recommend a simpler approach when that is what the workflow needs.
 If every conversation with a vendor ends with “you need an AI agent,” they are selling a solution, not solving your problem.
 Sometimes a well-designed API integration or automation workflow is the right answer.

 Next steps